Ckin111/MapleLeafs/docs/DesignDoc.md

 This project is a full stack application including a persistent storage, backend, and user interface.
 The goal of this application is to host a jersey store for the Toronto Maple Leafs.
-As an online store, the admin is able to manage the site by adding and removing jerseys, editing existing jerseys, and other site features.
+General features of the application include logging in and out, browsing the available jerseys for sale, and viewing individual jersey pages with all the jersey's attributes.
-Furthermore, users that visit the site are able to browse through the jerseys available for sale, view specific jersey's attributes like cost, search for jerseys, and lastly add items to their shopping cart and buy the items in that cart.
+There are two different accounts: admin and user.
+An admin is able to manage the site by adding and removing jerseys and editing existing jerseys.
+Users are able to add and remove items from their shopping cart and buy all the items in the cart.

 ### Purpose
-This website has an admin which is able to modify the stock of jerseys that are for sale by adding jerseys, removing jerseys, and editing existing jerseys.
+This website has an admin that is able to modify the stock of jerseys that are for sale by adding jerseys, removing jerseys, and editing existing jerseys.
 The website also has users which have a username and a shopping cart which is persistent after logout.
 Users are able to add and remove items from their shopping cart.

 ### Glossary and Acronyms